• Skip to main content

 Step 1: Mix softened cream cheese with sugar.
 Then add in the eggs and Greek yogurt.

-Step 2: Whisk in all-purpose flour and, for the final baklava touch, vanilla extract and rose water.
+Step 2: Whisk in all-purpose flour, vanilla extract, and rose water.

 Step 3: Dry roast halved walnuts and shelled and whole pistachios separately until fragrant.

-Step 4: Take them off the heat and chop them very, very finely.
+Step 4: Take them off the heat, cool, and chop them very finely.
 You can use a food processor, but make sure you don’t turn them into powder.

-Step 5: Lightly butter your deep springform pan (I used an 8-inch one).
+Step 5: Lightly butter your deep springform pan (I used an 8-inch pan).

 Step 6: Tuck two sheets of phyllo dough inside the pan, allowing the sides to hang over the edges like a handkerchief.

-Step 7: Brush melted butter on top of the phyllo sheets liberally and evenly sprinkle the chopped nuts on top.
-I used about two tablespoons worth.
+Step 7: Brush melted butter on top of the phyllo sheets liberally and evenly sprinkle about 2 tablespoons of chopped nuts on top.

 Step 8: Place two more phyllo sheets on top, brush with butter, and sprinkle with nuts again.
 You repeat this for all 10 phyllo sheets, so 5 rounds in total, and that makes the cheesecake’s baklava crust.

-Step 9: While the oven is heating up, pour your cheesecake filling over the phyllo crust.
+Step 9: While the oven is preheating, pour your cheesecake filling over the phyllo crust.

 Step 10: Trim the overhanging edges of the phyllo dough with a pair of scissors.
 I like to leave a 1-inch border, but if you want, you can cut that too.
 It’s exactly like cutting paper.
 My advice?
 Take your time with it.